ArchiveBox/pydantic-pkgr/README.md

 **It's an ORM for your package managers, providing a nice python types for packages + installers.**

 **This is a [Python library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
-It's designed for when `pip` dependencies aren't enough, and your app has to detect or install dependencies at runtime.
+It's designed for when `requirements.txt` isn't enough, and your app has to detect or install dependencies at runtime.

 ```shell